llvm-mos/llvm-mos-sdk/README.md

 The generated ASM output may contain more than actually ends up in the binary.
-In the default MOS configuration, LLD runs a very late garbage collection pass through the output sections to discards any functions not actually referenced.
+In the default MOS configuration, LLD runs a very late garbage collection pass through the output sections to discard any functions not actually referenced.